tower-supplies/eloquent.js/README.md

 #### Where

-The first parameter is the field to query; it may be the field name as a string or the `SQLiteColumn` from Drizzle.
+The first parameter is the field to query; it may be the field name, provided as a string, or the `SQLiteColumn` from Drizzle.

-The second parameter is the 'operation'; the currenty operators which are supported are:
+The second parameter is the 'operation'; currently supported operators are:
 | Operator | Description |
 |----------|---------------------------|
 | = | Equals |